 “And, lo, thou art unto them as a very lovely song of one that hath a pleasant voice, and can play well on an instrument: for they hear thy words, but they do them not” (verse 32).
 They love to hear his voice.
 Mr. Armstrong said the people of the Sardis era of God’s Church enjoyed his sermons but they would not apply the words!
 The same is true of many Laodiceans and worldly people today.
 They hear the words but won’t do them!

 “And when this cometh to pass, (lo, it will come,) then shall they know that a prophet hath been among them” (Ezekiel 33:33).
 When the prophecies come to pass,thenthey will know!
 Then it will be too late physically!
 But many will repent of their rebellion against God.
 When the holocaust comes, they will immediately know that the prophetic message they heard was from God and that they should have repented when they heard the message.

 When the Tribulation comes to pass, then they will know that a prophet was among them!
-Obviously, the prophet is on the scene when it comes to pass.
-The phrase “lo, it will come” is translated in the Soncino Commentary as, “Behold, it comes.”
+Obviously, the prophet has been on the scene warning before it began.
+The phrase “lo, it will come” is translated in the Soncino commentary as, “Behold, it comes.”
 The Interlinear Bible reads, “Behold, it is coming.”
 Yes, it is coming.
 It is coming speedily!
-God warns us to either submit to His government now or learn a big part of that lesson by being conquered by the Holy Roman Empire.
+God warns us to either submit to His government now or learn a big part of that lesson when we are conquered by the Holy Roman Empire.

 How many true prophets are there on Earth today?
 Only one.
 People may scoff at that, but soon they won’t.
 When the Tribulation comes, they’ll remember a man who was out there with a powerful message that probably got him into some measure of trouble internationally.
 Then they will know who he was—after it is too late physically!
 As Mr. Armstrong often said, most of the fruits of our work will come during the Tribulation, not today.